zivillian/LGThinQ/README.md

 - when connecting with `openssl s_client -connect 192.168.120.254:5500` the device sends `{"cmd": "ping", "type":"request"}`
 - when replying with `enter` or `{"cmd": "ping", "type":"response"}` the connection is closed

+## frida

+With [frida](https://github.com/frida/frida) I was able to capture the communication to 192.168.120.254:5500 using:

+`frida-trace -U -i SSL_read -i SSL_write -N com.lgeha.nuts`

+The scripts are in the frida folder.

+The request for the ping response seems to be `{"type":"request","cmd":"pong","data":{"constantConnect":"Y"}}`

+`//todo more insights to follow...`

 ## Findings

 ### clip.com